 Those leaves that grow wild in many hedgerows and forests are not only tasty but also refreshing and very useful.
 Blackberry leaves have traditionally been used medicinally to treat diarrhea when infused into a tea.

 Elderberries are wildly known and used to help boost the immune system.
-The elder flowers too have some medicinal uses particularly in moderating excess mucus in the upper respiratory system (Herbal Kitchen).
-The cold elder flower tea is a diuretic and can help alleviate hot flashes associated with menopause.
+The elderflowers too have some medicinal uses particularly in moderating excess mucus in the upper respiratory system.
+The cold elderflower tea is a diuretic and can help alleviate hot flashes associated with menopause.

-Make tea from the flowers by pouring 1 cup of boiling water over 2 tablespoons fresh elder flowers and steeping for 10 minutes.
+Make a tea from the flowers by pouring 1 cup of boiling water over 2 tablespoons of fresh elderflowers and steeping for 10 minutes.
 It’s delightful as an iced tea, especially when combined with equal parts mint, so make a big pot and serve over ice, sweeten with honey before cooling if desired.

 The flowers can be dried for winter use by simply hanging until crispy and stored in an airtight jar.

-To make orange peel tea, use 1 Tablespoon dried peels (or 2 Tablespoons fresh) per cup of water.
+To make orange peel tea, use 1 tablespoon dried peels (or 2 tablespoons fresh) per cup of water.
 If using dried, crush the peels just slightly with a mortar and pestle first.
 Combine the water and peels in a small saucepan.
-Bring just to a boil, cover, and turn off heat.
+Bring just to a boil, cover, and turn off the heat.
 Let steep for one hour.
 Drink warm or cold.

 Raspberry Leaves have long been considered a valuable and useful tonic herb for women especially.
-Raspberry promotes a tight uterus making it helpful for pregnant women (Essential Herbal for Natural Health) and is often used to help keep risk of hemorrhaging low during child birth.
-Raspberry leaves are also high in calcium making it a good tea for bone building health.
-Use the leaves from the first year canes for optimum flavor and medicinal use.
-First year canes are green and usually don’t produce fruit whereas older canes are woody in appearance and fruit bearing.
+Raspberry promotes a tight uterus making it helpful for pregnant women and is often used to help keep the risk of hemorrhaging low during childbirth.
+Raspberry leaves are also high in calcium making them a good tea for bone-building health.
+Use the leaves from the first year canes for optimum flavour and medicinal use.
+First-year canes are green and usually don’t produce fruit whereas older canes are woody in appearance and fruit-bearing.

-Strawberry leaf tea is believed to relieve anemia and lack of appetite (15 herbs for Tea).
-Like blackberry and raspberry the leaves can be used dried or fresh and make a refreshing drink both hot and cold.
+Strawberry leaf tea is believed to relieve anemia and lack of appetite.
+Like blackberry and raspberry, the leaves can be used dried or fresh and make a refreshing drink both hot and cold.

 Meet your teacher — Kathie Lapcevic